-Long-read sequencing technology has the potential to improve the efficiency and accuracy of many existing DNA sequencing applications while increasing the coverage of clinically important genes.
+Long-read sequencing technology has the potential to improve the efficiency and accuracy of some existing DNA sequencing applications while increasing the resolution of clinically important genes.

 These advantages allow for the phased re‐sequencing of human genomes and rapid de novo sequencing of plant and animal genomes.